Boltzmann distribution

 Step 1

 Consider a system with molecules randomly occupying different energy states, .
-At any time, the configuration of the system can be represented by with molecules in energy state , molecules in energy state , and so on.
+The configuration of the system can be represented by with molecules in energy state , molecules in energy state , and so on.
 The total number of molecules is therefore:

 where is the number of molecules in the energy state .

-The number of ways, , to achieve an instantaneous configuration of is given by the combinatorial mathematics of
+The number of ways, , to achieve a configuration of is given by the multinomial permutation:

 or in the natural logarithmic form: